Plant care

 Light

-Philodendron prefers the middle of the household lighting range — bright enough to read by all day, but never in the direct path of midday sun.
+Philodendron wants the spot a few feet back from a sunny window — bright enough to read a paperback at noon, but the sun never falls directly on the leaves.
 Medium to bright indirect light gives the best leaf colour and vine length.
 Tolerates low light at the cost of slower growth.
-A useful test: hold your hand a few centimetres above the leaves at noon.
-A faint hand shadow means good light; a sharp dark shadow means direct sun and likely too much for this species.
+A faint hand shadow at midday is the right amount; a sharp dark shadow means it's getting direct sun and probably too much.

 Watering

 Water philodendron when the top 3 cm of soil is dry, every 7-10 days.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Soak thoroughly and let excess drain.
 Lower-leaf yellowing is the first sign of overwatering.

 Soil and pot